 The vacuum box is a clear Plexiglas plate with soft gasketing around the edges.

-The air blowing through the venturi creates a low pressure area through the restriction; a port at this point pulls the air out of the Plexiglas box.
+The air blowing through the Venturi creates a low pressure area through the restriction; at the point the port connects to the frame, air is pulled out of the Plexiglas box.

 The vacuum in the box will pull down as low as 22″Hg or 150″WC, the equivalent of 11 psig positive pressure on the opposite side of the weld.